oiwn/awesome-blockchain/README.md

 Awesome projects and services based on blockchain technology.

+## Probably worth-coins

++ http://www.breakoutcoin.com/the-coin/ - The Breakout Chain payment system is unique in that it supports several currencies, each with different properties.
+This type of currency system is brand new and is termed a “Multicurrency”.
+The properties of each currency of the Breakout Chain Multicurrency payment system influence the ways in which the currencies are used.

 ## Blockchain Platforms

 + https://www.ethereum.org - Ethereum is a decentralized platform that runs smart contracts: applications that run exactly as programmed without any possibility of downtime, censorship, fraud or third party interference